You know the feeling you get from finishing a writing project — big or small?

 Alice Fulks ~ client just finished a poetry chapbook!

-Sign up for the July 11th retreat day in Joshua Tree, California.
+Sign up for the October 3rd one-day retreat in Joshua Tree, California.

 - One monthly submission of up to 20 pages, or 20 minutes of video, or some equivalent, depending on your medium.
 I will read and/or watch and review this submission.